- The SI

 (Supplemental Instruction) program targets traditionally difficult

-have a high rate of D or F grades and withdrawals--and provides
+academic courses--those that have a high rate of D or F grades and withdrawals--and provides

 scheduled, out-of-class, peer-facilitated sessions.

 - SI does not identify high-risk students, but rather identifies

 - Assistance begins the first week of the term.

 - SI sessions are open to all students in the course and are

 voluntary basis free of charge.

 - SI leaders attend all class sessions, take notes, read all